nils-hamel/turing-project/src/turing-auto/auto-image/image-inv-c5rv-hsv-osi-l2/README.md

 format.

 The network implementation script provides different modes.
-The first mode correspond to the network training and retraining process.
-The second mode allows to auto-encode image of the data-set by specified the image index range.
-The two next mode allows to encode and decode specific image of the data-set again using index range.
-The encoding produce a file in which the state of the hidden layer is dumped, in text mode.
-The decoding mode allows to provides to the hidden layer specific content to study the obtained output layer.
+The first mode corresponds to the network training and retraining process.
+The second mode allows to auto-encode images of the data-set by specifying the range of the images to consider.
+The next mode allows to encode a specified range of images of the data-set in the auto-encoder latent space.
+The output of this mode is then a set of vectors.
+The last mode allows to read a set of vectors interpreted as the auto-encoder latent values to produce to corresponding images.

 ## Copyright and License